 - March 6, 2017 — Ferry County passed a resolution similar to Lincoln County.
 Despite receiving a letter from an AFSCME-affiliated union stating they would refuse to negotiate in public, a new contract has taken place without incident.

 - Jan.
 25, 2017 — The Pullman School Board voted to open their collective bargaining meetings to public observation.
 Since then, they have successfully negotiated four WEA-affiliated contracts publicly.
+(Post pandemic they are live zooming their meetings)

 - Sept.
 7, 2016 — Lincoln County became the first local government to pass a resolution to open its collective bargaining contracts to the public.